tidepool-org/uploader/resources/win/README.md

 - `cd win10`
 - `makecab /f TidepoolUSBDriver.ddf`
-- `signtool sign /v /tr http://timestamp.digicert.com /td sha256 /fd sha256 /s my /n "Tidepool Project" /sha1 1E770CC4BB4D6209A9E5C6155FD36040ED1BD19C disk1\TidepoolUSBDriver.cab` (You'll need the hardware token and the password in 1Password - if the SafeNet client does not prompt you for a password, you're not using the right certificate.
+- `signtool sign /v /tr http://timestamp.digicert.com /td sha256 /fd sha256 /s my /n "Tidepool Project" /sha1 <tidepool_cert_thumbprint> disk1\TidepoolUSBDriver.cab` (You'll need the hardware token and the password in 1Password - if the SafeNet client does not prompt you for a password, you're not using the right certificate.
 Also replace the thumbprint/serial with that of the certificate you're using, and remember to install the root certs on the token when you're doing this for the first time.)

-This can then be submitted to the hardware dashboard at: https://partner.microsoft.com/en-us/dashboard/hardware/ (search 1Password for Azure AD login details).
+This `.cab` can then be submitted to the hardware dashboard at: https://partner.microsoft.com/en-us/dashboard/hardware/ (search 1Password for Azure AD login details).
+Select all non-ARM64 options for `Requested Signatures` when submitting.
 If it's the first time you're using the certificate, you need to [add it to Partner Center](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/update-a-code-signing-certificate).

 Download the signed drivers from the hardware portal and replace the existing drivers the `resources/win/win10` directory.